getminera/minera/README.md

 A sample settings is pre-configured when you run the install_minera.sh script.

 Please remember to change your minera's settings or you will mine for my workers :)

+Then you can set:

+* minerd auto-recover mode
+* dashboard auto-refresh time

 Troubleshooting
 -------------